teeth veneers

 While veneers can be an effective cosmetic treatment, there are several reasons why you may want to consider not getting teeth veneers.
 Teeth veneers are very expensive, and cause permanent damage to your teeth.
 And dental veneer procedures are unpleasant and sometimes painful and scary.

-• Dental Veneers are expensive and will need to be redone every 10-15 years
+• Veneers are expensive and will need to be redone every 10-15 years

 • Irreversible damage done to teeth